 CADAM2D (Computer Analysis of DAMs) is a software that has been primarily designed to support the learning of structural stability evaluation principles of concrete gravity dams.
 CADAM2D is also used to support research and development on the structural behavior and safety of concrete dams.
 CADAM2D is developed in a university context and has no commercial aspect.
 CADAM2D is based on the gravity method (rigid body equilibrium and beam theory).
 It performs stability analyzes for hydro-static loads and seismic loads.

 CADAM2D has been offered free since 1997 for educational purposes only.
 However, we are aware that the product is heavily used commercially by many users.
-It is with regret that we are removing CADAM2D from the public domain and that only educational institutions will be authorized to use it.
+For this reason, we have removed from the software the possibility of generating new models as well as modifying the geometry.
+However, several models are available to allow users to familiarize themselves with the stability calculations of hydraulic concrete structures.
 If you would like to use a stability analysis software in your commercial activities, we offer CADAM3D.

 RS-DAM is a computer program that was primarily designed to provide a computational tool to evaluate the transient response of a completely cracked concrete dam section subjected to seismic loads.
 RS-DAM is also used to support research and development on structural behavior and safety of concrete dams.